1979–80 NFL playoffs: NFC: Philadelphia Eagles 27, Chicago Bears 17

 In the first NFL postseason game played in Philadelphia since the 1960 NFL Championship Game, Eagles Quarterback Ron Jaworski threw for 204 yards and 3 touchdown passes as Philadelphia overcame a 17–10 Bears halftime lead.
 The Eagles scored first when Jaworski threw a 17-yard touchdown pass to wide receiver Harold Carmichael.
 Chicago responded with an 82-yard drive to score on running back Walter Payton's 2-yard rushing touchdown.
 Then after Philadelphia added a field goal from Tony Franklin, Payton scored again on a 1-yard touchdown run.
-Later in the second quarter, Bears lineman Alan Page recovered a fumble from Jaworski on the Eagles 16-yard line, leading to Bob Thomas' 30-yard field goal that gave Chicago a 17-10 halftime lead.
+Later in the second quarter, Bears lineman Alan Page recovered a fumble from Jaworski on the Eagles 16-yard line, leading to Bob Thomas' 30-yard field goal that gave Chicago a 17–10 halftime lead.

 In the third quarter, Payton ripped off an 84-yard run on his first carry, but it was called back by an illegal motion penalty against receiver Brian Baschnagel.
-Following a punt, The Eagles tied the game on Jaworski's 29-yard touchdown pass to Carmichael.
+Following a punt, the Eagles tied the game on Jaworski's 29-yard touchdown pass to Carmichael.
 Chicago responded with a drive to the Philadelphia 9-yard line, but defensive back Bob Howard ended the scoring threat by intercepting Mike Phipps in the end zone.
 A few plays later, Jaworski threw a 63-yard touchdown to running back Billy Campfield to take the lead for good.

 Over 12 minutes remained in the game at this point, but the Bears would only manage one first down during this time.
-With 7:31 left, Philly defensive tackle Jerry Robinson recovered a fumble from Bears receiver Dave Williams that set up Franklin's 34-yard field goal.
-Chicago got one last change to score when linebacker Gary Campbell recovered a fumble from Eagles running back Wilbert Montgomery on the Philadelphia 28.
+With 7:31 left, Philly linebacker Jerry Robinson recovered a fumble from Bears receiver Dave Williams that set up Franklin's 34-yard field goal.
+Chicago got one last chance to score when linebacker Gary Campbell recovered a fumble from Eagles running back Wilbert Montgomery on the Philadelphia 28.
 But their ensuing drive ended with another turnover, this time an interception by defensive back Herm Edwards.

 Carmichael finished the game with 6 receptions for 111 yards and two touchdowns.

 Had the Bears won, they would have faced the number one seed Cowboys.
 Ineligible to play against Dallas, the Eagles instead played the number two seed Buccaneers in the Divisional Round while the Cowboys faced the Rams.
 The Eagles' wild card victory therefore ensured that a team other than the Cowboys, Rams or Minnesota Vikings would reach the NFC Championship Game for the first time since the Washington Redskins' appearance in the 1972 title game.

 This was the first postseason meeting between the Bears and Eagles.